 Renovating A House

 The tax benefits that apply to buying a house also apply to renovating a home.
 This will include repairs and improvements to the house.
 What will this include?
 This could include improvements such as building a new balcony, adding a room to the house, adding a floor to the house, extending already existing rooms, painting of the house, relaying of tiles or floor and all other things covered under a Home Improvement Loan.
 Some of them even cover plumbing and alarm systems.
 However, this doesn’t include buying products such as furniture and appliances for the house.

 Additional Reading: Fixed Or Floating Rate: Which Is Ideal For Your Home Loan Now?

 If you use the Personal Loan for renovating or remaking your house, avail tax benefits under Section 24.
 However, you cannot claim benefits under Section 80C.
 Also, note that the tax deduction under Section 24 is restricted to Rs.
 30,000 a year for home renovation.
 This is for self-occupied properties.
 For let-out properties, the tax deduction is limited to Rs.
 2 lakhs per year.
 In this case too, proof will be required to claim tax benefits.

 In case you own a business and took a Personal Loan in the name of your business, you can claim this as an expense.
 In this case, the interest amount can be claimed as the expense.
 This will be deducted from your business profits and will reduce your taxes.

-If you used a Personal Loan to purchase any assets such as shares, this can be added to the cost of acquisition.
+Used a Personal Loan to purchase any assets such as shares?
+You can add it to the cost of acquisition.
 This will reduce your tax burden.